jfblanchard/md5-verification/README.md

 # md5-verification

-There are two python scripts in this repository.
+This repository contains two python scripts for verifying files using a MD5 Hash Algorithm.
 The first **_verify_MD5.py_** is a comand line utilty, where **_verify_Md5_gui.py_** is a GUI version with the same functionality.
 They each use the python hashlib library for computing the message digests.
 Usage for both are described in more detail below. <br>

 #### 1. Usage: verify_MD5.py